Glabdugrib/airline-backend/README.md

 <br>

 ## API Design
-I chose a RESTful API for its simplicity and scalability, providing a standardized and versatile solution.
-Its stateless nature makes it very reliable.
+<p>I chose a <strong>RESTful API</strong> for its simplicity and scalability, providing a standardized and versatile solution.
+Its stateless nature makes it very reliable.</p>
-I used API versioning, followed naming conventions for endpoints and employed custom request classes for validation, maintaining a clear separation of concerns.
-Additionally, I implemented pagination, multi-column sorting, and a wide range of filters, especially for the Flight model.
+<p>I used API versioning, followed naming conventions for endpoints and employed custom request classes for validation, maintaining a clear separation of concerns.
+Additionally, I implemented pagination, multi-column sorting, and a wide range of filters, especially for the Flight model.</p>
+<p>I documented all the API's endpoints, params and responses with <strong>Swagger</strong> (you can find the link in the setup section).</p>

 <br>